kinecosystem/kin-core-android-ethereum/README.md

     /**
      * Create the account if it hasn't yet been created.
      * Multiple calls to this method will not create an additional account.
-     * Once created, the account information will be stored securely on device and can
+     * Once created, the account information will be stored securely on the device and can
-     * be accessed again via the getAccount method
+     * be accessed again via the {@link #getAccount()} method
      * @param passphrase a passphrase provided by the user that will be used to store
      * the account private key securely.
      * @return KinAccount the account created